-The 2011 lists of DDAs are effective: (1) For allocations of credit after December 31, 2010; or
+The 2012 lists of DDAs are effective: (1) For allocations of credit after December 31, 2011; or

-(2) for purposes of IRC Section 42(h)(4), if the bonds are issued and the building is placed in service after December 31, 2010.
+(2) For purposes of IRC Section 42(h)(4), if the bonds are issued and the building is placed in service after December 31, 2011.

-If an area is not on a subsequent list of DDAs, the 2011 lists are effective for the area if:
+If an area is not on a subsequent list of DDAs, the 2012 lists are effective for the area if: (1) The allocation of credit to an applicant is made no later than the end of the 365-day period after the applicant submits a complete application to the LIHTC-allocating agency, and the submission is made before the effective date of the subsequent lists; or (2) For purposes of IRC Section

-- (1) The allocation of credit to an applicant is made no later than the end of the 365-day period after the applicant submits a complete application to the LIHTC-allocating agency, and the submission is made before the effective date of the subsequent lists; or - (2) for purposes of IRC Section 42(h)(4), if: - (a) the bonds are issued or the building is placed in service no later than the end of the 365-day period after the applicant submits a complete application to the bond-issuing agency, and - (b) the submission is made before the effective date of the subsequent lists, provided that both the issuance of the bonds and the placement in service of the building occur after the application is submitted.
+(2) For purposes of IKC Sectors (42(h)(4), if:

+(a) The bonds are issued or the building is placed in service no later than the end of the 365-day period after the applicant submits a complete application to the bond-issuing agency, and

+(b) The submission is made before the effective date of the subsequent lists, provided that both the issuance of the bonds and the placement in service of the building occur after the application is submitted.